a327ex/SNKRX/devlog.md

   * Exploder - explodes enemies into projectiles
   * Forcer - pulls enemies together into a point and pushes them out
   * Randomizer - randomly does the 4 ones above

+# Day 47-48 - 04-05/04/21

+Nothing.

+# Day 49 - 06/04/21

+Updated all tables with text descriptions as well as stats and overall gameplay numbers for all classes and characters.
+Tomorrow I start implementing the remaining 4 classes and 20 characters as well as revising the existing ones.